5301 Wilkinson Boulevard

 Charlotte, NC 28208

-In 2015, Goodwill announced plans to change the trajectory of poverty in our region by building the Goodwill Opportunity Campus, a state-of-the-art facility in west Charlotte that provides the area’s most comprehensive collection of resources and opportunities for individuals facing multiple barriers to employment.
-The Goodwill Opportunity Campus benefits job seekers by offering a central location for coordinated services and helps Goodwill increase long-term support for clients in their journey to earn a family-sustaining wage.
+In 2015, Goodwill announced plans to change the trajectory of poverty in our region by building the Goodwill Opportunity Campus, a state-of-the-art facility in west Charlotte that provides the area’s most comprehensive collection of resources and opportunities for individuals facing multiple obstacles to employment.
+The Goodwill Opportunity Campus benefits job seekers by offering a central location for coordinated services and helps Goodwill increase long-term support for participants on their pathway to prosperity.

 The Leon Levine Foundation—along with many other generous corporations and individuals—helped launch the project’s capital campaign with a $1.2 million challenge grant.
 With support from the community, the 18-acre campus opened for services on June 30, 2016.

-The 160,000-square-foot Leon Levine Opportunity Center, the flagship building of the campus, offers enhanced space to serve clients and improve operational efficiency not possible in Goodwill’s previous facility.
-These improvements include space for strategic partners to provide client services related to food and nutrition, healthcare, finance, education, and legal services; private interview rooms; and the Play N’ Learn center, a childcare drop-in center that provides up to four hours of care per day to children (8 weeks – 12 years old) of current clients.
+The 160,000-square-foot Leon Levine Opportunity Center, the flagship building of the campus, offers enhanced space to serve participants and improve operational efficiency not possible in Goodwill’s previous facility.
+These improvements include space for strategic partners to provide participant services related to food and nutrition, healthcare, finance, education and legal services; private interview rooms; and more.
 Increased space in classrooms, computer labs and conference rooms enhances basic services and continuing education.